yast/y2r/README.md

 Y2R is a transpiler translating [YCP](http://doc.opensuse.org/projects/YaST/SLES10/tdg/Book-YCPLanguage.html) (a legacy language used to write parts of [YaST](http://en.opensuse.org/Portal:YaST)) into Ruby.
-It will be used to translate YCP-based parts of the YaST codebase into Ruby, which will allow us to get rid of YCP completely.
+It was used to translate YCP-based parts of the YaST codebase into Ruby, which will allow us to get rid of YCP completely.

 The translation itself is described by a [specification](https://github.com/yast/y2r/blob/master/spec/y2r_spec.md).